-17. In addition to these actions, and in addition to, or in lieu of, possible implementation of a TSOC charge to defer via distribution rates the impacts of the energy supply rate increase this summer, PSE&G can coordinate with the BPU to consider other options to address the increasing customer bills due to energy supply costs including, but not necessarily limited to:
+15. In addition to, or in lieu of, possible implementation of a TSOC charge to defer via distribution rates the impacts of the energy supply rate increase this summer, PSE&G can coordinate with the BPU to consider other options to address the increasing customer bills due to energy supply costs including, but not necessarily limited to:

-- working with the BPU on a proposed initiative to increase enrollment in the USF program by 10% over three years; - expanding outreach or changes to enrollment processes for the Equal Payment Plan ("EPP"), a program that removes the ups and downs of seasonality from bills, providing a 6-month review and adjustment to keep customers on track, thus providing a predictable bill for customers each month; - implementing automatic distribution of other customer credit programs, should they become available, such as the 2024 Residential Energy Assistance Payment ("REAP") program that provided a one-time bill credit, which could be implemented during the summer, to eligible residential customers;
+- working with the BPU on a proposed initiative to increase enrollment in the USF program by 10% over three years; - expanding outreach or changes to enrollment processes for the Equal Payment Plan ("EPP"), a program that removes the ups and downs of seasonality from bills, providing a 6-month review and adjustment to keep customers on track, thus providing a predictable bill for customers each month; - implementing automatic distribution of other customer credit programs, should they become available, such as the 2024 Residential Energy Assistance Payment ("REAP") program that provided a one-time bill credit, which could be implemented during the summer, to eligible residential customers; - encouraging customers to use the MyMeter application, to assist in controlling energy usage; and/or - helping find ways to address the needs of those middle-income households whose income disqualifies them from certain programs but are still in need of payment assistance.